mariajbellido/xmaspresent/README.md

 # CSS CHRISTMAS PRESENT

-I have build a Christmas present box that animates open when you hover over it.
+I have built a Christmas present box that animates open when you hover over it.

 Then, it reveals a Xmas promo inside.